ESPRI-Mod/prodiguer-docs/deployments/0.4.0.0/report.rst

 - Deployment Impact: nil

-- Action: MG to update the migrate sql script.
+- Action: MG will update the relevant migrate sql script.

 4.	python is buffering output to the daemon log files.
 The -u python flag needs to be applied but only when debugging (e.g. when testing system deployment).